yayalp06/YPowell_Solo_ITAI2376/README.md

-# FitBot
+# FitBot (Solo Project)
-FitBot is an AI personal trainer prototype.
-It takes daily activity data like steps, active minutes, and sedentary minutes, predicts calories burned, and recommends workouts based on the user’s goal, equipment, experience level, and limitations.
+FitBot is a Retrieval-Augmented Generation (RAG) AI fitness assistant that provides personalized workout and wellness recommendations using LangChain, ChromaDB, and large language models.
+FitBot takes daily activity data like steps, active minutes, and sedentary minutes, predicts calories burned, and recommends workouts based on the user’s goal, equipment, experience level, and limitations.
 I designed it to work even without an API key, but it is also ready to connect to LangChain
-FitBot LangChain AI Agent

-FitBot is a Retrieval-Augmented Generation (RAG) AI fitness assistant that provides personalized workout and wellness recommendations using LangChain, ChromaDB, and large language models.

 ---